bla260/ad2usb/README.md

 A more complete list is available from NuTech on their website.
 While the NuTech AlarmDecoder AD2* interface also supports alarm panels sold by DSC, this plugin is not tested with those panels.
 Users with DSC panels should look at the DSC Alarm plugin.

-**Notes** :
+**Important Notes** :
 1. An older version of the AlarmDecoders' firmware, version 2.2a.6, is required.
-Support for the latest version of the firmware is planned in a future release.
+The Plugin may not start or run with any other version.
+Support for the latest version of the firmware is planned in a future release in July 2022.
 2. While the panels listed should work, the developer testing for each release is limited to only on a VISTA-20P.
 Leverage the [Indigo ad2usb User Forum](https://forums.indigodomo.com/viewtopic.php?f=22&t=7584) to ask other users about their experience with your specific alarm panel model.
 3. Works only in the plugin's basic mode